Screaming Suicide

 "Screaming Suicide" is a song by American heavy metal band Metallica, released as the second single in promotion of their eleventh studio album 72 Seasons.
 It was released on January 19, 2023, along with a music video directed by Tim Saccenti.

 Background

-According to Hetfield, the song is about the "taboo word of suicide" and to communicate the "darkness we feel inside of us", further adding how people cannot deny that they have had dark thoughts at one point in their lives.
-In the same statement he continues:"To face it is to speak the unspoken.
+According to Hetfield, as the title suggests, the song is about the "taboo word of suicide" and to communicate the "darkness we feel inside of us", further adding how people cannot deny that they have had dark thoughts at one point in their lives.
+In the same statement he continues:To face it is to speak the unspoken.
 If it's a human experience, we should be able to talk about it.
-You are not alone."
-The track's lyrics have also been interpreted as telling the story of a person who is born craving dopamine, only to be lured by their darkest fears and insecurities thinking themself as "living a mistake".
+You are not alone.
+The track's lyrics have also been interpreted as telling the story of a person who is born "craving dopamine", only to be lured by their darkest fears and insecurities thinking themself as "living a mistake".